Keller-Michael/ABAP_starter/README.md

 ## :cloud: First online impressions of the programming language

 For a first online impression, some general information on the ABAP programming language can be found in this [Wiki article](https://en.wikipedia.org/wiki/ABAP).
+Very simple examples can be tried out with [Lars Hvam's](https://github.com/larshp) ABAP Online [Transpiler](https://transpiler.abaplint.org/).

 ## :house: First offline impressions of the programming language